some-casual-coder/Thomas-the-Scaredy-Cat/README.md

 - **Obstacles:** There are various scary obstacles, such as ghosts and gargoyles, to test Thomas's courage and challenge players as they navigate through the haunted house.

+- - **Levels:** The user can also change the difficulty of the game by opting to choose the different levels.

 ## Development Stack

 - [**Unity Hub (version 2022 LTS)**](https://unity.com/download): The main platform for developing the game.
 [Access Unity Hub]